Francis Hutcheson (philosopher): Death

+Francis Hutcheson spent time in Dublin, and died while on a visit to that city in 1746.
+He is buried in the churchyard of Saint Mary's, which is also the final resting place of his cousin, the architect Sir William Bruce.
+Today Saint Mary's is a public park located in what is now Wolfe Tone Street.
+Many United Irishmen would have revered the memory of Francis Hutcheson.
+Some of the leaders of the Dublin United Irishmen are remembered in the street and place-names of the city.
+Most Dubliners can direct a visitor to Wolfe Tone Street, Oliver Bond Street, Russell Street, Lord Edward Street and Emmet Road.
+"Never to be forgotten Hutcheson" lies in what is now an unmarked grave in the Dublin he loved and "where his best work was done".

 Ethics

 According to Hutcheson, man has a variety of senses, internal as well as external, reflex as well as direct, the general definition of a sense being "any determination of our minds to receive ideas independently on our will, and to have perceptions of pleasure and pain" (Essay on the Nature and Conduct of the Passions, sect.
 1).
-He does not attempt to give an exhaustive enumeration of these "senses," but, in various parts of his works, he specifies, besides the five external senses commonly recognized (which he hints might be added to):
+He does not attempt to give an exhaustive enumeration of these "senses", but, in various parts of his works, he specifies, besides the five external senses commonly recognized (which he hints might be added to):